OishiMula/CNFT-Sales-Twitter-bot/README.md

-# JS - CNFT Sales Twitter Bot
+# CNFT Sales Twitter Bot
 A Cardano NFT Twitter bot that monitors sales for a collection.
 It pulls and monitors data from [OpenCNFT](https://opencnft.io/) and posts any new sales on Twitter.
 The bot was created with Javascript + Node.js.
 It is very similar to a Python verison I built: [CNFT Sales Twitter Bot](https://github.com/OishiMula/cnft_twitter_bot).
 It should be fairly easy to tweak around in case anyone wishes to use it for their own project.<br>

 # Requirements